Important to talk about dying, death and bereavement

 There may be important matters that need dealt with now, rather than when time feels limited.

 Open and honest discussion about death and dying can make sure that someone's wishes for end of life are known and respected.
-It can support those you love through bereavement.
+It can support loved ones through bereavement.

 Simple steps